Chart Color Schemes

 Employment

-Neerim South has a skilled workforce with the construction sector being prominent.
-Its unemployment rate was 2.9% as of June 2025, lower than Rest of Vic.'s 3.8%.
+Neerim South has a skilled workforce with notable representation in the construction sector.
+Its unemployment rate was 2.5% as of September 2025, lower than Rest of Vic.'s 3.8%.

-Workforce participation was 54.2%, slightly below Rest of Vic.'s 57.4%.
+Employment growth over the past year was estimated at 3.7%, based on AreaSearch aggregation.
+As of September 2025788 residents were employed with a workforce participation rate of 54.2%, below Rest of Vic.'s 57.4%.
 Key industries include construction, health care & social assistance, and agriculture, forestry & fishing.
-The area has a notable concentration in agriculture, forestry & fishing with employment levels at 1.4 times the regional average.
-However, health care & social assistance employs only 12.2% of local workers, below Rest of Vic.'s 16.8%.
+Employment in agriculture, forestry & fishing is particularly high at 1.4 times the regional average, while health care & social assistance employs 12.2% of local workers, below Rest of Vic.'s 16.8%.

 Frequently Asked Questions - Employment